 Livonia, Michigan, a suburb of Detroit, is a family-friendly community full of young professionals and retirees.
 It’s about 20 miles west of the Detroit city center, which allows residents to access the benefits of living in the state’s largest city, such as health care options and varied entertainment, while enjoying the safety and security of living in a smaller town.
 Crime rates here are low, which may help the elderly in the community feel more secure.
 Seniors who enjoy the outdoors have plenty of options for recreation in Livonia, with over 1,400 acres of parks and recreation space as well as several golf courses.
 The cost of living matches the national average, and with no tax on retirement income, seniors here may better afford assisted living.

-Note: Data for Livonia was unavailable, so data for the nearest city, Detroit, was used instead.
+Note: Data for Livonia was unavailable, so data for the nearest city, Ann Arbor, was used instead.

 |Area Agency On Aging 1-B||(800) 852-7795||The local Area Agency on Aging administers many programs and services to benefit seniors in the greater Detroit area.
 Assistance with locating and applying for government benefits and help to find long-term care accommodations is rendered by caseworkers.
 Education about subjects such as financial planning and identifying elder abuse are also provided.|